botlabs-gg/yagpdb-docs-v2/content/learn/beginner/inputs-1.md

 member: {{ ($args.Get 1).Nick }}
 ```

-There is one major things to note about this code: we're starting to repeat a lot of our `$args.Get N` calls!
+There is one major thing to note about this code: we're starting to repeat a lot of our `$args.Get N` calls!
 Let's fix
 that first.

 ```go